Finnish Self-Study Book Recommendations: What’s Your Goal?

 This article contains some tips for Finnish self-study book recommendations depending on your particular goals.
 I have already a couple of other articles related to textbooks, so check out the following:

 Below, you can find small lists where I showcase some of the books that come to mind when considering certain goals you might have when learning Finnish.
-These Finnish self-study book recommendations are my personal choices and you might feel differently about this books.
+These Finnish self-study book recommendations are my personal choices and you might feel differently about these books.

 A2 Level Self-study Book Recommendations